 - If your employees sign a confidentiality agreement and they post company secrets on Twitter, then certainly that is an issue for discipline.
 The situation is different, however, if an employee is merely voicing her opinion about her boss that is being a jerk - a right that is constitutionally protected - then you cannot take disciplinary action.

 - If your Family Medical Leave Act (FMLA) policy has a "no moonlighting" clause and an employee who is on an approved leave posts something about her new part-time job on her Facebook page and you are able to verify that she is, in fact, working another job while on leave for your company, then you can take disciplinary action.
 However, the disciplinary action you can take in this situation is not based on social media usage, but rather violation of the FMLA policy, or FMLA fraud.
 If, though, you don't have a "no moonlighting" clause in your FMLA policy, then you do not have grounds for disciplinary action in this situation at all.

 If an employee is engaged in a protected activity via social networking activities, then you cannot take disciplinary action as a result.
-As the National Federation of Independent Businesses points out, employers cannot fire or otherwise discipline employees for actions protected under the National Labor Relations Act.
+Employers cannot fire or otherwise discipline employees for actions protected under the National Labor Relations Act.
 Examples of protected activities include:

 - Seeking opinions for co-workers related to a work issue

 - Commenting on job performance concerns